RatherBeExploring/ratherbeexploring.github.io/_posts/2025-01-13-business-class-on-the-swiss-a330-montreal-to-zurich.md

 ## Introduction

 SWISS offers excellent last-minute award seat availability to its Star Alliance partners.
 So when I put together a month-long Europe trip on short notice, they topped my list for the trans-Atlantic hop.
-Overall I found SWISS business class to be a solid option: good service, long bed, and industry-leading arrivals lounge (if you can snag one of the two nap rooms).
+Overall I found SWISS business class to be a solid option: good service, long bed, and industry-leading arrivals lounge (if you can snag one of the three nap rooms).
 The badly dated IFE screen and lumpy seat will hopefully be fixed with the ongoing SWISS Senses modernisation.
 The bad food…well that might sadly need a separate fix.

 ### The Good:
 * Seat comfortable in bed mode